ryancj14/ryancj14/_pages/log.md

   * Was assigned the fpga interchange project, where I will work with Ethan to plug a folded graph representation into RapidWright
   * Studied interchange project and installed RapidWright and interchange
   * Studied common configuration repo project and took notes on website
+  * Additions of website notes and pages related to new projects
   * Symbiflow-examples pull request ([PR #147](https://github.com/SymbiFlow/symbiflow-examples/pull/147)) was merged
 * **Tuesday**:
 * **Wednesday**: